 Complete the Application Form accurately and honestly and admit up-front if you suspect there may be reasons why you would obtain a low credit score or a bad reference.
-Waiting until the checking process uncovers this will put you in a bad light, whereas admitting it often results in concessions being made.
+Landlord and agents see this as a good sign of honesty and will make allowances for that.
+Waiting until the checking process uncovers it will put you in a bad light, whereas admitting it often results in concessions being made.

-The main thing the landlord / agent is looking for when you apply for a tenancy is that your earnings, or the joint earnings of you and a partner, are sufficient to cover the rent.
+The main thing the landlord / agent is looking for when you apply for a tenancy is that your earnings, or the joint earnings for you and a partner are sufficient to cover the rent.
 As a very rough guide, your rent should be no more than one-third of your total gross income, providing you have no other major regular payment commitments.

 Making late or missing payments to existing lenders, credit card issuers and landlords are the ultimate no-no. A missed or late repayment can stay on your credit report for at least three years and lenders may assume that you're an unreliable payer as a result.
 If you're having problems talk to the lender or landlord to see if you can reschedule or delay a payment until you get things sorted out.